SamMartin92/milestone-project-heritage-housing-issues/README.md

 * This site was developed in [Gitpod](https://www.gitpod.io/) and deployed to [Heroku](https://www.heroku.com/).
 * The site is a dashboard built with streamlit.
 * The code to run the site was contained in [app.py](app.py).
-* It was developed by previewing the site in the browser by running the commadn `streamlit run app.py` in the command line and slecting the 5801 Port.
+* It was developed by previewing the site in the browser by running the command `streamlit run app.py` in the command line and selecting the 5801 Port.
 * Changes and entries to the workspace were committed and pushed to this repository.

 ### Setting up the project in Gitpod workspace: